A Markov-Modulated (s, S) Inventory System with Repeated Calls and Blocked Demands: System Stability

-The solution $\bpist_2$ of \eqref{eq:exp_blk_sys} is most expediently obtained if one first solves the system in terms of the composite block entries of the corresponding coefficient matrix, from whence we will obtain a solution in terms of block matrices.
-This solution may then be easily converted to actual scalar vector solution of \eqref{eq:exp_blk_sys}.
+where each occurrence of the symbol 0 represents the $m\times m$ array of zeroes.
+The solution $\bpist_2$ of Eqn. \eqref{eq:exp_blk_sys}, re-expressed as a column vector with $m$-entry partitions, is most expediently obtained if one first solves the system in terms of the block matrix entries of the corresponding coefficient matrix, from whence we will obtain a vector solution with block matrix entries.
+This solution may then be easily converted to the requisite scalar vector solution of Eqn. \eqref{eq:exp_blk_sys}.

-Some modifications to \eqref{eq:exp_blk_sys} must be made.
-First, we replace each occurrence of the $m$-dimensional vector variables $\py{I}[x]$ with the symbolic $m$-vectors $\pyblk{I}{x}$ for each $I\in\Zp$ and for each $x=\io,\bt,\ga$.
-To convert from the symbolic block vector to the corresponding $3m(S-s)$-entry vector, the relationship
+Variable substitutions will now be made in Eqn. \eqref{eq:exp_blk_sys} in order to accommodate the expression of systems of $m\times m$ matrix terms.
+First, we replace each occurrence of the $m$-dimensional vector variables $\py{I}[x]$ with the $m\times m$ matrix terms $\pyblk{I}{x}$, for each $I\in\Zp$ and for each $x=\io,\bt,\ga$.
+Consequently, one may perform the conversion from the vector with diagonal matrix entries to the corresponding $m$-entry row vector via the relationship

-may be applied.
-More specifically, $\py{I}[x]$ is a vector partition consisting of $m$ scalar entries whilst $\pyblk{I}{x}$ may be expressed as a $m\times m$ matrix.

 Next, we replace the entries of the last row of the coefficient matrix with the identity matrix $I_m$.
-For the moment, the $1$ on the right-hand side will be replaced with an indeterminate $m$-dimensional `vector' $\bu$ until the appropriate value can be determined.
-Relationship \eqref{eq:v_block_to_v_id} also applies to $\bu$ in the sense that $\bu\cdot\eins[3m(S-s)]$ is a vector partition consisting of $m$ scalar entries whilst $\bu$ is symbolic $m\times m$ block matrix term.
+For the moment, the $1$ on the right-hand side will be replaced with the indeterminate quantity $\bu\in\Rp^{m\times m}$ until an appropriate value can be determined.